- This drug is to only be used in people with good heart and lung function. Tell your doctor if you have ever had any heart or lung disease.

 - It is used to treat a type of skin cancer (melanoma).

-- If your child has had an abnormal heart stress test or an abnormal lung function test.
+- If you have had an abnormal heart stress test or an abnormal lung function test.

-- If your child has had any of these health problems with this drug in the past: Bleeding or lower blood flow in the stomach or bowel, chest pain, coma, dialysis, a fast heartbeat, a heartbeat that does not feel normal, heart problems like heart attack, hole in the GI (gastrointestinal) tract, lung or breathing problems, mental problems, or seizures.
+- If you have any of these health problems with this drug in the past: Bleeding or lower blood flow in the stomach or bowel, chest pain, coma, dialysis, a fast heartbeat, a heartbeat that does not feel normal, heart problems like heart attack, hole in the GI (gastrointestinal) tract, lung or breathing problems, mental problems, or seizures.

 This is not a list of all drugs or health problems that interact with this drug.

 - A skin reaction called bullous pemphigoid has happened with drugs like this one.
 Sometimes, people have had to go to the hospital.
-Call your child’s doctor right away if your child has blisters or if your child’s skin starts to break down.
+Call your doctor right away if you have blisters or if your skin starts to break down.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.